 You’re going to want to stream the critically acclaimed titles Hidden Figures and Ruby Bridges once you learn about the incredible real-life stories they’re based on.
-Be sure to add these titles to your Disney+ watchlist, and mark your calendar's for Feb.
-12!
-That's when Disney+ is adding Brandy and Whitney Houston's iconic version of Rodgers & Hammerstein's Cinderella.
+Be sure to add these titles to your Disney+ watchlist, and mark your calendars for Feb.
+23!
+That's when Disney+'s new original series, The Proud Family: Louder and Prouderpremieres.

 In this 2016 movie, Janelle Monáe, Octavia Spencer and Taraji P. Henson play the real-life Black female NASA mathematicians and engineers whose work helped to make the first American astronaut orbit the Earth in 1961.
 "I think it sends a message that we all have something to contribute," Spencer told ET at the L.A.
 Promise Fund's screening of the movie.
 "It highlights the story of these three women but there were Black and white women working behind the scenes that never got their dues.
 Hidden Figures is a way to celebrate them all."